bitovi/academy/src/react/4-props.md

 @highlight 2

-> In React, all functional components receive a `props` object as their first argument (class components get them in the constructor and at `this.props` in the methods).
+> In React, all functional components receive a `props` object as their first argument.

 We're also [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the props object, a convention used by much of the community and in the rest of this guide.